OG-CZ/DSA-bootcamp-java/03-conditionals-loops/README.md

-# 🧠 Java Practice Programs
+# 🧠 Conditional and Loops Machine Problem

 ### [📺 Watch the Tutorial](https://youtu.be/ldYLYRNaucM)

 This repository contains solutions to a series of beginner to intermediate Java problems that are perfect for sharpening your programming skills.
 Each program is kept simple, focusing on clarity and foundational logic.